 Summary: PDFpen is a PDF editing software for Mac, iPhone and iPad, originally developed by Smilesoftware, which has been acquired by Nitro.
 It offers powerful capabilities in editing PDF and OCR scanned files (pro version support only).
 With PDFpen, it’s easy to add text or images, change and correct typos, fill out forms, and add signatures to PDFs.
 Compared to Acrobat Pro, it costs about a tenth of the price.
 Read this review and let’s see how well it works for editing PDF files and whether it’s worth the money.

 What is PDFpen?

 Most of the time, PDF documents are read-only and can’t easily be edited without finagling your way through complicated software and various file transformations.
 But through the pdf editing software, you can make quick edits to any PDF file or customize PDF files to better serve you and your business.
-PDFpen does just that.
+PDFpen is one such PDF editing software.

-PDFpen is an app that, as suggested by its name, can edit previously finalized PDFs.
+PDFpen is a PDF editing application that can edit previously finalized PDF files, as its name implies.
 It can allow you to make drastic or minor edits on the go or at your desk on any device or computer that uses a Mac OS.
 It can help you to fix typos, add or remove text, sign and fill out forms and so much more, giving you total control over your PDF files.
 And PDFpen is one of our top 5 best PDF editor for Mac to edit PDF.

 PDFpen VS PDFpenPro

 PDFpen is the basic and core version of the software that contains most of the signature elements which PDFpen is known for.
 This version is normally enough for most users looking to edit their PDF files or transfer them smoothly between their business partners.